amberrignell/FAC-week2-APIproject/README.md

 # Rainy With A Chance Of Plague ☔

 This is an app in which a user can enter their postcode and see the current weather conditions and number of confirmed COVID-19 cases in their area.
+We built it in a 1.5 days as the weekly project for [Founder and Coders](https://www.foundersandcoders.com/) week 2 which focused on HTTP (API, fetch, promises).

-## How it all works 🧚‍♀️
+## User journey 🧚‍♀️

-Users will will type in their UK postcode and either hit enter or click the "Wish me luck" button.
-The page will smoothly scroll down to display the following information relating to the inputted postcode:
+1. Users will will type in their UK postcode and either hit enter or click the "Wish me luck" button.
+2. The page will smoothly scroll down to display the following information relating to the inputted postcode:

     - Image of the current weather condition
     - Weather description (e.g. "light rain", "overcast clouds")
     - Temperature in degree celsius
     - Number of Covid-19 cases

-If the user inputs and invalid or inexistent postcode a pop-up message will be displayed "Couldn't find [inputted postcode]"
+3. If the user inputs an invalid or inexistent postcode a pop-up message will be displayed "Couldn't find [inputted postcode]"

-## APIs used
+## APIs used 📚

 3 APIs were used in the making of this app: